Johannestegner/node-yolog/README.md

 First arg is if the tags you want to change should be **on** or **off** (`boolean` value), the args after first should be string representations of the tags.

-*The tag names are the same as the functions, so it should be quite easy to guess what to pass.
+*The tag names are the same as the functions, so it should be quite easy to guess what to pass.*
-But if you really need to know them, all logging functions you call will return their tag name as a string.*

 There is also a `get(tag)` function, which takes a tag name in as parameter and returns `boolean` value, where `true` indicates that the tag is `on` and `false` that its `off`.